oss-review-toolkit/ort/website/docs/configuration/resolutions.md

 ## Resolving Policy Rule Violations

 Resolutions should not be used to resolve license policy rule violations as they do not the change generated open source notices.
-To resolve a license policy rule violation either add a local `license_findings` curation to the [.ort.yml file](./ort-yml.md) if the finding is in your code repository or add a curation to the [curations.yml](package-curations.md) if the violation occurs in a third-party dependency.
+To resolve a license policy rule violation, either add a local `license_findings` curation to the [.ort.yml file](./ort-yml.md) if the finding is in your code repository or add a curation to the [curations.yml](package-curations.md) if the violation occurs in a third-party dependency.

 The code below shows the structure of a policy rule violation resolution in the `resolutions.yml` file: